+He State claimed

-The State claimed in open Court to the Jury that witnesses for the defendant, under the suggestion of counsel, would change their testimony so that it might not operate against the defendant.
+It proved to the Jury that witnesses for the defendant, under the suggestion of counsel, would change their testimony so that it might not operate against the defendant.

 I have not enumerated all the suspicious circumstances urged by the State, but have mentioned what have appeared to me the most prominent ones.
-Where I have not mentioned the more prominent ones, an inspection of record maintains to maintain the contention.
+Where I have not mentioned the more prominent ones, an inspection of record fails to maintain the contention.